cypress-io/cypress/cypress/v1.0/documentation/1-Commands/10-contains.md

 ***

-> End previous chains to get back to the root scope <br>
+End previous chains to get back to the root scope

 ```javascript
 cy